Cori Thomas wins 2011 Osborn Award

 Cori Thomas has won ATCA’s 2011 M. Elizabeth Osborn New Play Award for an emerging playwright.
-The award recognizes Thomas’ When January Feels Like Summer, which premiered in March 2010 at City Theatre in Pittsburgh.
+The award recognizes Thomas’ When January Feels Like Summer, which at City Theatre (Robin Rombach picture, Pittsburgh Post-Gazette)premiered in March 2010 at City Theatre in Pittsburgh.
 The Osborn Award recognizes the work of an author who has not yet achieved national stature – e.g., has not had a significant New York production or been staged widely in regional theaters.
 Last year’s award went to Jason Wells for Perfect Mendacity; previous winners included Rebecca Gilman and Keith Glover.
 The 2011 award will be presented April 2 at the Humana Festival at Actors Theatre of Louisville.

 The City Theatre premiere of When January Feels Like Summer was directed by Chuck Patterson and supported in part by the Edgerton Foundation fund for new American plays.
 (Here’s a Pittsburgh Post-Gazette review of that premiere.)
 It was originally read at City’s 2008 Momentum Festival and was further developed in part at the 2008 Sundance Institute Theatre Lab.

 Upon hearing of the award, playwright Thomas said, “This was my first professional production, so to receive this recognition is a feeling you cannot really describe.
 It was so rewarding to work at City Theatre after having been at Momentum.
 I’m thrilled.”